The Glenwood Community School District Board of Directors is about to take its show on the road.

 In Other Board News:

 * The board handed out committee assignments for the 2010-2011 school years.
 Dave Blum will serve on buildings and grounds and the transportation committees.
 Linda Young joins the co-curricular and Iowa Association of School Board (IASB) delegate assembly committees.
 Henry Clark will be a part of the IASB legislative network.
-Dave Warren will remain on the Mills County Conference Board and added to the calendar committee.
+Dave Warren will remain on the Mills County Conference Board and added the calendar committee.
 Board president Theresa Romens will serve on the school improvement advisory and advocacy committee in addition to the community coalition.

-* The board handed out Friends in Education Awards to Don Hembry, Ron Mattox and Larry Hurst for their assistance in helping Glenwood Community High School host the Ram Invitational Cross Country Meet on Aug.
+* The board handed out Friends in Education Awards to Don Hembry, Ron Mattox and Larry Hurst for their assistance in helping Glenwood Community High School to host the Ram Invitational Cross Country Meet on Aug.
 31 at Glenwood Lake Park.

 Hembry made and donated 80 posts for use on marking the course while Mattox helped with set-up prior to the meet and Hurst, Mills County’s Emergency Management Director, helped organize the overall safety of the athletes and the spectators during the meet.